Arkansas Weekly Fuel Update and Outlook

-Arkansas, AR, December 3- Gasoline prices in Arkansas have fallen 12.0 cents per gallon in the past week, averaging $2.11/g yesterday, according to GasBuddy’s daily survey of 1,826 stations in Arkansas.
-This compares with the national average that has fallen 10.0 cents per gallon versus last week to $2.43/g, according to GasBuddy.
+Arkansas, AR, December 10- Gasoline prices in Arkansas have fallen 5.7 cents per gallon in the past week, averaging $2.06/g yesterday, according to GasBuddy’s daily survey of 1,826 stations in Arkansas.
+This compares with the national average that has fallen 2.7 cents per gallon versus last week to $2.41/g, according to GasBuddy.

 Areas near Arkansas and their current gas price climate: